pm67nz/hpc_training/_lessons/005-slurm.md

 ---
 layout: post
-title: HPC3 Slurm job scheduler
+title: Kupe Slurm job scheduler
 ---

-You will learn how to submit jobs using the SLURM scheduler.
+You will learn how to submit jobs using the Slurm scheduler.

-## What is SLURM?
+## What is Slurm?

-SLURM is a software used on the NeSI supercomputers for scheduling and managing job submission requests.
+Slurm is a software used on the NeSI supercomputers for scheduling and managing job submission requests.
 A job is a script that tells the scheduler how much resources you will require to perform a given computational work.
-SLURM will then try to accommodate your request while maximising overall user experience.
+Slurm will then try to accommodate your request while maximising overall user experience.

 SLURM was an acronym for Simple Linux Utility for Resource Management